sql-machine-learning/elasticdl/elasticdl/doc/tutorials/elasticdl_cluster.md

  --namespace=kubemaker
 ```

-It will build a image locally and push to the remote docker hub.
-And then the job will be launched on the cluster.
+It will build an image locally and push to the remote docker hub, then the job will be launched on the cluster.